rhyannonjoy/pawfinder-service/docs/tutorials/api-fundamentals/find-perfect-pet.md

 ### Query parameters

-`/pets` currently only supports exact-match filtering for the following parameters:
+Filter results using exact matches for the following parameters:

 #### Core filters